-As of December 31, 2022, future minimum commitments under the Company's non-cancelable facility operating lease, in accordance with ASC 842, are as follows:
+As of December 31, 2023, future minimum commitments under the Company's non-cancelable facility operating leases are as follows:

-Years ending December 31, (in tl housands)
+Years ending December 31, (in thousands)

-2023 \$ 3,634

-2024 3,738
+2024 \$ 3,969

 2025 3,846

 2026 3,957

 2027 4,072

+2028 4,191

-Thereafter 21,065
+Thereafter 16,874

-Total undiscounted future minimum lease payments 40,312
+Total undiscounted future minumum lease payments 36,909

-Present value adjustment for minimum lease commitments (10,438)
+Present value adjustment for minimum lease commitments (8,650)

-Total operating lease liabilities \$ 29,874
+Total operating lease liabilities \$ 28,259

 As a lessor, the Company has contracts for equipment leased to customers.
 The Company accounts for the non-lease component under the revenue recognition ASC 606 guidance and the lease component under ASC 842 guidance.

 For an arrangement that has been classified as a sales-type lease, revenue is recognized when the transfer of control of the underlying leased asset has occurred and the net investment lease recorded, which is calculated at the present value of the remaining lease payments due from the lessee.
+For an arrangement that has been classified as an operating lease, revenue is recognized on a straight-line basis over the lease term.